mbalabash/auto-index-file/README.md

 For above example module name will be - **Link**.

-**Name calculation for named export**: module name will be a combination of directory name and export name.
+**Name calculation for named export**: module name will be a combination of directory name, underscore, export name.

-For above example module name will be - **LinkAnchor**.
+For above example module name will be - **Link_Anchor**.

 See example: [here](example/components/index.js)